bramstein/markup/src/writing/advanced-pattern-matching.md

 We can however approach a similar syntax if we give up named variables and go for the order in which they are specified.
 This is similar to how [prepared SQL statements](http://java.sun.com/docs/books/tutorial/jdbc/basics/prepared.html) work in most programming languages.
 Instead of calling them variables we'll call them parameters from now on.
 For simplicity's sake we use a magic number as our parameter.

-Before passing the pattern expression to the unify method we rewrite it using the `visit_pattern` method also in the [JUnify library](/projects/junify/) .
+Before passing the pattern expression to the unify method we rewrite it using the `visit_pattern` method also in the [JUnify library](../projects/junify/).
 On each rewrite we create increasingly numbered variables when we encounter a parameter.
 The rewriting step is located in the outer closure so it is only done once per pattern.
 When the `unify` method returns we iterate through the result object and create an array, which we pass to the closure function.

-In the code below, the match function is renamed to the more functional name “ `fun` ”, since we're not really matching anymore but definining new functions.
+In the code below, the match function is renamed to the more functional name `fun`, since we're not really matching anymore but definining new functions.
 The module is also changed so that it throws an exception if none of the patterns match instead of returning undefined.

     match_parameter = 0xABADBABE;

     fun = function () {
         var unify         = unification.unify,
             visit_pattern = unification.visit_pattern,
             variable      = unification.variable,
             slice         = Array.prototype.slice;

         function rewrite(pattern, i) {
             var v = {
                 'atom' : function (value) {